jasonatoledo/JEERS_Final_Project/README.md

 - Each of these three parts will guide the viewer along to show why we picked this dataset, what it consists of, and how effectively we were able to build a predictive model with it.

 2. Description of the tool(s) that will be used to create final dashboard
+- The main tool used to create the dashboard will be Tableau.
+Within Tableau we will use interactive bar charts, line charts, pie charts, and treemaps to create the dashboard.

 3. Description of interactive element(s)